 MIDDLEBURY, Vt. ?
-New England Review (NER), a national literary quarterly published by Middlebury College and now celebrating its thirtieth year, has released its latest issue (Vol. 29, No. 2).
-The issue is available in the Middlebury College Book Store and through the journal’s Web site at www.nereview.com.
-As part of the college’s commitment to conserving natural resources, the magazine is now published on 100 percent post consumer waste (PCW) recycled paper.
+New England Review (NER), a national literary quarterly published by Middlebury College, has released its latest issue (Vol. 30, No. 2).
+The issue is available in the Middlebury College Book Store and through the journal’s Web site.

-NER was founded in 1978.
-The selection of writings in each issue presents a broad spectrum of viewpoints and genres, including traditional and experimental fiction, translations in poetry and prose, criticism, letters from abroad, reviews in arts and literature, and rediscoveries.
+NER was founded in 1978 and has been a publication of Middlebury College since 1987.
+The selection of writings in each issue presents and broad spectrum of viewpoints and genres, including a balance of traditional and experimental fiction, translations in poetry and prose, criticisms, letters from abroad, reviews in arts and literature, and rediscoveries.

 NER is edited by Fulton Professor of Humanities Stephen Donadio.
 The poetry editor is C. Dale Young, and the managing editor is Carolyn Kuebler, a 1990 graduate of Middlebury College.
 Works originally published in NER are regularly selected for the “Best American” series, as well as for “The O. Henry Prize Stories,” “Best American Nonrequired Writing,” “New Stories from the South: The Year’s Best,” and for the Pushcart Prize.